Cameron-Dalton/my-first-repo/readme.txt

-echo "Welcome to my first repo!" > readme.txt
+echo "Learning Git is going well so far." >> readme.txt